hotdogee/django-blast/sphinx_doc/usability.md

 **Who do you choose as participants?**

-It is good to do testing with participants who reflect the target audience, but it is not essential, especially if it entails more work or having to test less; almost anyone will do, especially in the beginning when flaws may be glaring.
+It is good to do testing with participants who reflect the target audience, but it is not essential, especially if it entails more work or having to test less; almost anyone will do, particularly in the beginning when flaws may be glaring.
 And you can always make allowances between the participants and the target audience:

 "Would our users have this problem, or was it a problem only because they did not know what our users know?"